 There's a lot of focus on personal growth along with what we study, as the independence is there.
 Liam, our current tutor, is a really nice person and wants us to do our very best, but is also laid back.

 Sport was my favourite subject at school and after finding out I could get into university by studying this course, I decided to go for it.

 There is a lot of practical learning with this course, such as leading activities and creating exercise programmes, and it's great being able to learn away from the classroom and being able to use the gym.

 I'd say that there is definitely a lot more freedom here and that you're treated more like an adult.

 School Leaver SFAT111P

 The Oxford United Advanced Football Programme is a brand-new full-time study programme which enables students, aged 16-18 on 1st September 2023, to advance their academic knowledge in the sporting industry alongside football development in partnershi...

 School Leaver SFAH109P

 The Level 3 Sport Course will give you the fundamental skills needed to progress and gain a career within the realm of sport.
-The BTEC Level 3 Extended Diploma in Sport is a full-time vocational qualification that is equivalent to 3 A-Levels.
-This en...
+You will study the BTEC Level 3 Extended Diploma in Sport which is a full-time vocational qualification that is equivalent t...